Pwnissa/writeups/CornCTF 2025/pwn/he_protecc.md

 ![](./images/he_protecc-017.webp)

-## The Pwn
+## Assembly

-Now comes the difficult part, we can't calculate the offset between the syscalls and our leak because we cannot guarantee that the internal offsets are constant, we need to scan the memory area...
+Now comes the *difficult* part, we can't calculate the offset between the syscalls and our leak because we cannot guarantee that the internal offsets are constant, we need to scan the memory area...

-The first part is easy, let's take the leak and put it into a register:
+The first part is easy, let's take the first leak and put it into a register:

 ```asm
 mov r8, [rbp - 0x218]
 ```

+We could zero out the 12 least significant bits to align the address to a page start, but in our case it doesn't matter.
-Now let's scan the memory area:
+Now let's scan the memory area for a syscall, remember that the opcode is `0x0F05` but we are in little-endian:

 ```asm
 loop: